Lose Yourself: Composition

-"Lose Yourself" is a mid-tempo hip hop track with an urgent narrative delivery.
+"Lose Yourself" is a mid-tempo hip-hop track with an urgent narrative delivery.
 The song's lyrics explicitly sum up the background of Eminem's character in 8 Mile, B-Rabbit, with the first verse summing up much of the plot of the movie.
 The song incorporates several aggressive themes, largely dealing with the struggles dealt with by B-Rabbit, and how he eventually overcomes his many problems and obstacles to gain the respect of other rappers.

 The song's production incorporates piano, drums, violins, and several other string instruments.
 The song is one of four new Eminem solo songs on the soundtrack, the other three being "8 Mile", "Rabbit Run", and "Stimulate" (included on deluxe edition only).
 Several critics cited this trio of songs as the best three from the soundtrack, as well as the most aggressive songs Eminem ever recorded.
 Piano chords described as "instantly recognizable" open the song.
 Throughout the song there is a "tense, unrelenting guitar lick".
-The song's sheet music is in the key of D minor in common time with a metronome of 66 before increasing to 79.
+The song's sheet music is in the key of D minor in common time with a metronome of 66 before increasing to 86.

 Critical reception

-"Lose Yourself" received critical acclaim, with many praising the song's aggressive themes and describing it as Eminem's best work to date.
+"Lose Yourself" received universal critical acclaim, with many praising the song's aggressive themes and describing it as Eminem's best work to date.
 Eminem's rapping ability, the lyrics and the production were praised as well.
 In many retrospective reviews and lists, critics have cited the song among Eminem's finest, as well as one of the greatest hip-hop songs of all time.
 AllMusic editor Stephen Thomas Erlewine praised the song's production: "The opening track and first single [from the 8 Mile soundtrack] 'Lose Yourself' is easily equaled by the title song with its layered pianos" and he highlighted it.

 NME was extremely positive: "Eminem's urgent radio hit 'Lose Yourself', you already know.
-It's excellent, if obviously an offcut from 'The Eminem Show', all thundering rawk guitars and Rocky-ish bassline (appropriately enough)."
+It's excellent, if obviously an offcut from The Eminem Show, all thundering rawk guitars and Rocky-ish bassline (appropriately enough)."
 RapReviews also noted: "And as all great journeys begin with a single step, so too does Eminem with this album's opening song AND lead single entitled 'Lose Yourself.
 411 Mania praised the song: "The album wastes no time, delivering the hit 'Lose Yourself' as the first track.
 The song is as close to a ballad as Eminem will ever get.
 It is a very hot, adrenaline-laced track.
 It also continues Eminem's recent trend of putting out tracks with more of a meaning."